Datums, Projections, and Spatial Reference Systems

 Using the skills you learned earlier, make sure that the metadata style in the ArcMap options is set to the ISO19139 Metadata Implementation Specification.
 For the next few questions, open the metadata for each file.
 Search through the metadata to find the answers.

 Hint: If you do not remember how to change the metadata settings and open the metadata, review the skills you learned in the Chapter 1 Tutorial Documenting Data Quality.

 In your Microsoft Word document, record the answers to the following questions using the information you find in the metadata.

 10. What was the last geoprocessing tool used on the file CA_hypsometric.tif?

 11. In the California counties shapefile, what does the attribute COUNTYFP stand for?

 12. Who is the source for the description of the COUNTYFP attribute?

 13. In the United States shapefile, what is the geographic extent (north, south, east, west) in decimal degrees latitude and longitude?

-Hint: For questions 10-13, review the skills you learned in the Chapter 1 Tutorial Basic Quality Assurance and Quality Control, from the Geospatial Concepts Text.
+Hint: For questions 10-13, review the skills you learned in the Chapter 1 Tutorial Documenting Data Quality, from the Geospatial Concepts Text.